 - When we are shopping, we let others go ahead of us, lest we be run over.

 #2.
-You have to train your child the right words to say and actions to take.
+We must train our children the right words to say and actions to take.

 #3.
-You have to train your child to speak up for herself.
+We must train our children to speak up for themselves.

 #4.
-You have to start early.
-Start training good sharing habits so early, that your child doesn’t know any other way.
+We have to start early.
+Start training good sharing habits so early that your child doesn’t know any other way.
 Are you holding your kids back?
 Find out here.

 - #1.
-Don’t demonstrate entitlement by being sassy about your child’s right to hold on to her things tight-fisted.
-You’ll need the worksheet for recovering from a mommy fail in the private resources library if you’ve made this mistake before.
+Don’t demonstrate entitlement by being rude about your child’s right to hold on to her things tight-fisted.

 - #1.
 Sharing is not suited for on-the-field training.
-Practice what good sharing looks like at home, where you have a predictable environment.
+Practice what fair sharing looks like at home, where you have a predictable environment.

 - #3.
 Be your child’s hero.
 Speak up for her when necessary.
 Say, “No, she is not allowed to share that.
 I am going to hold on to it for now” if she needs you to swoop in.